[Promethean]Into the Furnace!

 The power of change can be distilled, albeit with some difficulty, and placed inside a Vitriol Fount.
 When accessed, this Athanor serves as an external source of Vitriol that a Promethean can absorb into her own alchemical body.
 Pandorans typically can’t use these Founts, but a clever Pandoran might lead a Promethean to the Athanor and then rip the Vitriol from her.
 A Vitriol Fount is active for only a few moments, during which time any Promethean present can partake of it.
 A Vitriol Fount isn’t depleted after use, but does need to recharge, which could take decades or longer.
 Vitriol Founts are amongst the smallest Athanors and many are even portable.

-17 responses to “[Promethean]Into the Furnace!”
+17 thoughts on “[Promethean]Into the Furnace!”

-This is a huge, most welcome change.
+1. This is a huge, most welcome change.
 One more objective for Prometeans to find: the pursuit of knowledge, power and solace left behind by those who came before them.

 I can sense Athanors add a whole new layer of Storytelling, still in line with the Humanistic view of the game.